Canowindra

 Known as the hot air balloon capital of Australia – more flights are said to take place here annually than anywhere else in the country – the historic village of Canowindra is home to airborne adventures, acclaimed vineyards, fascinating colonial history and a unique collection of prehistoric fossils.
 Located near the charming country towns of Orange and Cowra, linger longer in this Country NSW region to truly get away from it all.

-The best way to see the town is from above.
-Join Aussie Balloontrek or Balloon Joy Flights and watch the sun paint the sky orange and pink as you drift over the red earth at dawn.
-Time your visit to coincide with the Canowindra International Balloon Challenge in April, a colourful week-long spectacle.
+Arguably the best way to gain some perspective of Canowindra is from above.
+Join Aussie Balloontrek or Balloon Joy Flights and watch the sun paint the sky orange and pink as you drift over the patchworked countryside at dawn.
+Time your visit to coincide with the Canowindra International Balloon Challenge in April, a colourful week-long spectacle that has become the largest of its kind in the country.

-In 1955, a rock bed full of thousands of rare Devonian fossils was uncovered by chance near Canowindra.
-It contained fossils of bizarre fish with crushing jaws and armour from 360 million years ago, long before dinosaurs roamed the planet, which are considered to be some of the best of their type in the world.
+Somewhat older is the rock bed full of thousands of rare Devonian fossils that was uncovered by chance near Canowindra in 1955.
+It contained fossils of bizarre fish with crushing jaws and armour from 360 million years ago, long before dinosaurs roamed the planet, which are considered to be some of the best-preserved of their type in the world.
 Many of these are now on display at the intriguing, award-winning Age of Fishes Museum.

-Well-known for acclaimed local vineyards, fresh produce and culinary festivals, Canowindra is perfectly situated between the Cowra and Orange wine regions.
-Enjoy wine tasting with a view over the vineyard at Wallington Wines or stay in one of the restored on-site cottages after a tasting at Rosnay Organic Vineyard.
+Canowindra enjoys a prime position between the Cowra and Orange wine regions.
+But it has a bounty of its own, including a cache of acclaimed vineyards, artisan producers and makers… and culinary festivals to show them all off.
+Enjoy wine tasting with a view over the vineyard at Wallington Wines, or stay in the restored homestead or glamping tent after a tasting at Rosnay Organic Vineyard.
 Famous for their award-winning pinot gris, Antonio’s Wines now produce a fine range of distinctive varietals to sample.

-Explore Gaskill Street for a taste of old-world charm and local experiences.
-Don’t miss the Melissa Barber Studio for renowned prints that merge photographic realism with a distinctively eastern influence.
-At Perennialle Plants Emporium you’ll find rare collections of shrubs sourced from around the world.
-Finns Store is home to local artworks, wines and clothing.
+Canowindra’s main thoroughfare, Gaskill Street delivers old-world charm and modern experiences in equal measure.
+Don’t miss The Melissa Barber Galleries for stunning prints that merge photographic realism with a distinctively eastern influence.
+Finns Store is also home to local artworks, as well as wine and clothing.
+And at Perennialle Plants Nursery & Emporium you’ll find rare collections of shrubs sourced from around the world

 All the insider news, tips and inspiration you need to plan your next trip, delivered straight to your inbox.